kaplanalper/A-Simple-AI-Board-Game-Implemented-With-Minimax/README.md

 # Board Game Rules

-There is a 7x7 board, a parametric turn limit and a parametrical number of pieces for each player.
+There are a 7x7 board, a parametric turn limit and a parametrical number of pieces for each player.
 Initial positions of these pieces are random.

 On each turn current player makes a single move: Moving his piece to one of its four neighbours.
 Don’t forget the board is the same board for both players.